utnet-org/utility-readonly/runtime/unc-vm-runner/RUNTIMES.md

 ## Platform support

-The NEAR validator implementation currently targets `x86_64-linux`, both as an execution environment as well as to establish the cost model.
+The UNC validator implementation currently targets `x86_64-linux`, both as an execution environment as well as to establish the cost model.
 For those reasons stellar support for this target is a hard requirement.